Pur3-MAlice/Pur3-MAlice/README.md

 - :zap: In my free time, I read tech articles, play alot of Stardew Valley and brush up on my coding skills.

 - :sparkles: On my GitHub profile, you will find a variety of projects that showcase my abilities and who I am.
-I am particularly intrested in cool CSS tricks, intresting UX/UI, and how to use Javascript to create really cool, accessible interactive websites that excite end-users.
+I am particularly intrested in cool CSS tricks, intresting UX/UI, APIs, and how to use Javascript to create really cool, accessible interactive websites that excite end-users.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Alice-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/alice-ford-042729174/)